-Although this stock has a TAC it is assessed under clause D because of the lack of other key elements of a species specific management regime in particular a stock assessment.
+Although this stock has a TAC it is assessed under clause D due to the lack of other key elements of a species specific management regime in particular a stock assessment.
+The species passes Category D (Table D1, R1,R7).